 Have you noticed your cat going to the litter box more often than usual?
 Is he digging around in the litter tray, crying, straining, licking his genitals?
 You may have a cat with either a partial or a full urinary blockage (medically known as ischuria).
 If he is urinating, you may notice the urine is pink, which means it contains blood (hematuria).
 Pet owners often mistake the symptoms for constipation.
-However, blockage is far more severe.
+However, a blockage is far more severe.

 Please do not delay taking your cat to a veterinarian as a urinary blockage can quickly lead to death.
 Even if you are not sure if your cat is constipated, a medical evaluation is vital at this time.
 If your cat can’t urinate, waste products quickly build up in his bloodstream leading to uremic poisoning, which is life-threatening.

 The cause may be urinary crystals, bladder stones, and bladder tumours, which may extend to the urethra, causing a blockage.
 Males are more at risk of an obstruction than females due to their longer and thinner urethra, which is the tube connecting the bladder to the genitals.

 Crystalluria: Microscopic urinary crystals can develop if the urine becomes too concentrated.
 Over time small crystals form in the urine.
 It has been speculated that the trend in feeding a diet made up of predominantly dry food is contributing to the problem.
 Many cats aren’t big water drinkers, in the wild, they would obtain a larger amount of moisture through their prey (the average animal is made up of around 70% water).
 However dry food only contains 10% water and many cats don’t make up this shortfall, leading to the urine becoming supersaturated.
 Urinary stones are made up of struvite, oxalate or urate.

 Cystitis: Inflammation or infection of the bladder can lead to a feeling of urgency to urinate.
 Cystitis is far more common in females than in males.